 Walking towards us, an Australian with python arms and blond hair pulled back in a pony tail stopped for a chat.
 He owned multiple gyms in Thailand and had lived here for 16 years.
 Winston asked him were we he could buy protein bars so he wouldn’t end up a skinny girl like me.

-It was at that moment I knew I should lick frozen toothpaste and pound this Englishman in the ass to establish American dominance.
-The problem was that Winston was always eating to maintain his size, and I knew that because of a lifetime of shitty English food, his rectal cavity would be as inhospitable as the black, volcanic plain of Mordor for the highly permeable skin of my penis.
+It was at that moment I knew I should pound this Englishman in the ass to establish American dominance.
+The problem was that Winston was always eating to maintain his size, and I knew that because of a lifetime of shitty English food, his rectal cavity would be as inhospitable as the black, volcanic plain of Mordor to the highly permeable skin of my penis.

 After a little more thought, I knew what had to be done.
 Tomorrow there would be six of us – two Americans, two Englishmen, two Canadians – in a city of thousands of prostitutes who would beg for our sperm.
 We’d play by Trump’s rules: whatever nation grabs the most pussies wins.
 And representatives of the loser nations would have to stand under the shower, put a washcloth over their head, and repeatedly look up at the shower head to waterboard themselves while saying the pledge of allegiance to the American flag.